Downtown Indianapolis: Leisure and hospitality

 The JW Marriott Indianapolis and neighboring Marriott properties house more than 1,000 hotel rooms.

 The hospitality industry is an increasingly vital sector to the Indianapolis economy, especially downtown.
 According to Visit Indy, 28.2 million visitors generated $4.9 billion in 2015, the fourth straight year of record growth.
 Indianapolis has long been a sport tourism destination, but has more recently relied on conventions.
 The Indiana Convention Center (ICC) and Lucas Oil Stadium are considered mega convention center facilities, with a combined 750000 sqft of exhibition space.
-ICC is connected to 12 hotels and 4,700 hotel rooms, the most of any U.S. convention center.
-In 2008, the facility hosted 42 national conventions with an attendance of 317,815; in 2014, it hosted 106 for an attendance of 635,701.
+ICC is connected via skyway to 12 hotels and 4,700 hotel rooms, the most of any convention center in the United States.

 Most hotels are clustered in the blocks immediately adjacent to the Indiana Convention Center in downtown's southwest quadrant.
 According to Downtown Indy, Inc., there are 34 hotels with a total of 7,839 hotel rooms.
 Notable hotels include The Columbia Club, Conrad Indianapolis, the Hilton Garden Inn Indianapolis Downtown, the Hilton Indianapolis, Le Méridien Indianapolis, the Hyatt Regency Indianapolis, the Indianapolis Marriott Downtown, the JW Marriott Indianapolis, and the Omni Severin Hotel.